frizzy/awscred/README.md

 ## AWSCred

-### Command-line tool to update non-defaylt AWS CLI credentials from your clipboard.
+### Command-line tool to update non-default AWS CLI credentials from your clipboard.

 #### Installation: